 In combination these three industries accounted for 39,969 people in total or 43.2% of the local workers.

 In comparison, Victoria employed 7.7% in Manufacturing; 9.6% in Construction and 9.5% in Retail Trade.

 The major differences between the jobs held by local workers of the City of Kingston and Victoria were:

-- A smaller percentage of local workers employed in the field of Health Care and Social Assistance (8.2% compared to 13.1%)
+- A smaller percentage of local workers employed in the field of Professional, Scientific and Technical Services (5.3% compared to 9.8%)